-Here are 5 of the best eco friendly water filters across a range of budgets – from affordable glass water filter pitchers to plant based filtration and powerful stainless steel filters that should last you a lifetime.
+Below we’ve picked out 5 of the best eco friendly water filters across a range of budgets – from affordable glass water filter pitchers to plant based filtration & powerful stainless steel filters that should last you a lifetime.

 1 – pH Replenish